FlowFuse/website/src/blog/flowforge-03-released.md

 ### Billing Integration

-With our open core philosophy, the heard of the FlowForge platform is open source and available under the Apache 2 license for anyone to use.
+With our open core philosophy, the heart of the FlowForge platform is open source and available under the Apache 2 license for anyone to use.

 But the plan was always to have certain features that were licensed separately.

-This release brings the first of those features - Strip Billing Integration.
-This feature brings the ability to require a Team to have a Strip Billing agreement in place and to be able to charge on a per-project basis within that Team.
+This release brings the first of those features - Stripe Billing Integration.
+This feature brings the ability to require a Team to have a Stripe Billing agreement in place and to be able to charge on a per-project basis within that Team.

 Being able to charge is an important feature for any commercial platform, and